microsoft/coyote/docs/_learn/programming-models/machines/overview.md

 After the `Server` machine has initialized, the Coyote runtime executes the `OnEntry` action of the initial (`Init`) state of `Server`, which first creates an instance of the `Client` machine, then sends the event `ConfigEvent` to the `Client` machine, with the `this.Id` machine handle as a payload, and then raises the event `UnitEvent`.
-As mentioned earlier, when a machine calls `Raise`, it bypasses the queue and first handles the raised event.
+As mentioned earlier, when a machine calls `RaiseEvent`, it bypasses the queue and first handles the raised event.
 In this case, the `Server` machine handles `UnitEvent` by transitioning to the `Active` state.

 `Client` starts executing (asynchronously) when it is created by `Server`.
 The `Client` machine stores the received payload (which is a handle to the `Server` machine) in the `Server` field, and then raises